scott-middleton/Pokemon/Readme.md

 Accessibility: Improve accessibility support by ensuring proper contrast, adding content descriptions, and supporting dynamic text sizes.

-Error Handling: Introduce error handling for the paging implementation.
+Error Handling: Implement error handling for paging functionality.

-Dependencies: Update to the latest compatible versions
+Dependencies: Upgrade to the latest compatible versions to stay up-to-date with libraries and tools.